DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - **Key Storage**: Keys should never be stored in plain text.
 This includes keys in volatile and persistent memory.
             - **Key Usage**: AUP determines guard rails for key usage
             - **Key Destruction**: Removal of an encryption key from its operational location
-            - **Key Deletion**: Removing any information that can be used to reconstruct the key
+            - **Key Deletion**: Removing any information that can be used to reconstruct the key e.g device wipe in MDM such as Airwatch & MS Intune
             - **Key escrow**: process or entity that can recover lost or corrupted cryptographic keys
                 - **multiparty key recovery**: when two or more entities are required to reconstruct or recover a key
                 - **m of n control**: 🥇 you designate a group of (n) people as recovery agents, but only need subset (m) of them for key recovery